vinci1it2000/schedula/README.rst

 Solution
 --------
-Schedula allows to write a simple model (:func:`~schedula.Dispatcher`) with just the basic functions, then the :func:`~schedula.Dispatcher` will select and execute the proper functions for the given inputs and the requested outputs.
+Schedula allows to write a simple model (:class:`~schedula.dispatcher.Dispatcher`) with just the basic functions, then the :class:`~schedula.dispatcher.Dispatcher` will select and execute the proper functions for the given inputs and the requested outputs.
 Moreover, schedula provides a flexible framework for structuring code.
-It allows to extract sub-models from a bigger one.
+It allows to extract sub-models from a bigger one and to run your model asynchronously or in parallel without extra coding.

 .. note:: A successful application_ is |co2mpas|, where schedula has been used to model an entire vehicle_.

 .. |co2mpas| replace:: CO\ :sub:`2`\ MPAS
 .. _application: https://github.com/JRCSTU/CO2MPAS-TA